TerraSpatial/Segfix/README.md

 ### Large coordinates

-Georeferenced clouds (UTM, State Plane, …) have coordinates in the millions, while the detail that matters for fixing a segmentation is sub-metre. segfix stores coordinates as 32-bit floats, as the GPU does, and a float32 carries only about 7 significant digits: a northing around 7,000,000 m is kept to the nearest half metre.
+Georeferenced clouds (UTM, State Plane, …) have coordinates in the millions, while the detail that matters for fixing a segmentation is sub-metre.
+Segfix stores coordinates as 32-bit floats, as the GPU does, and a float32 carries only about 7 significant digits: a northing around 7,000,000 m is kept to the nearest half metre.

-So when any coordinate is more than 10 km from the origin, segfix offers a **global shift** on load, the way CloudCompare does: a round offset, added to every coordinate, that brings the cloud near the origin.
+So when any coordinate is more than 10 km from the origin, Segfix offers a **global shift** on load, the way CloudCompare does: a round offset, added to every coordinate, that brings the cloud near the origin.
 The suggested shift puts the cloud's minimum corner within a metre of the origin; you can edit X, Y